GKAYED/hybrid-spec-framework/FRAMEWORK-QUICKSTART.md

 **Result**: It works, but the knowledge is trapped in your conversation history.
 Next time you need search, you start over.

-### Specification-driven development
+### The Solution: Executable Specifications
+**Specification-driven development:**
 You: Build minimal prototype → Extract specifications → Validate with multiple AIs
 **Result**: Reusable blueprint that ANY AI can execute.
 Build once, generate infinitely.

-### The hybrid advantage
+### The Framework Advantage: Learn by Doing
 Instead of choosing between "conversational fast" and "specification rigorous", you get both:
-- Prototype at conversational speed ⚡.
+- 🏗️ Prototype at conversational speed (low barrier to entry).
-- Formalize into specifications 📋.
+- 📋 Formalize into specifications (capture knowledge).
-- Validate across AI models ✅.
+- 🔬 Validate across AI models empirically (measure quality).
-- Deploy with confidence 🚀.
+- 📈 Graduate to production tools (Spec Kit) with confidence.

+**Most importantly**: You learn specification craft through **reverse engineering** (build → extract) instead of starting from abstract principles.

 ---

 ## 📊 When should you use this?

 ### ✅ Perfect for:
+- **Learning spec-driven development** - You want to understand the craft before using production tools.
 - **New projects** where you're exploring the problem space.
-- **Complex features** that need to be reproducible.
+- **Complex features** that need to be reproducible across AI models.
 - **Team projects** where specifications serve as documentation.
-- **Long-term systems** that will evolve over time.
-- **Learning AI capabilities** empirically rather than theoretically.
+- **Building confidence** before adopting Spec Kit for production.
+- **Empirical validation** - You want measurable proof your specs are unambiguous.

 ### ⚠️ Not ideal for:
+- **Already mastered SDD** - Go straight to [Spec Kit](https://github.com/github/spec-kit) for production velocity.
 - **Throwaway prototypes** you'll never touch again.
 - **Trivial features** (< 100 lines of code).
-- **Highly regulated domains** where specifications must come first.
+- **Highly regulated domains** where specifications must come first (no reverse engineering allowed).

-- **One-time scripts** with no reuse value.
+**Graduation Path**: Use this framework for 2-3 projects → Achieve 85%+ adherence → Graduate to Spec Kit.

 ---